Get Help After Your Government Unemployment Runs Out

 - Obtain free job search help: Identify and find free, or inexpensive, job search and career resources in your geographic areas.

-- Check with your local Career One-Stop Center: Sponsored by the U.S. Department of Labor, Career One-Stop Centers may have information on local resources such as community organizations that may be able to offer support with utility bills, food costs, and other necessary expenses.
-Career One-Stops might also have information on temporary positions, in addition to permanent or long-term job listings, and possible assistance with upgrading skills and obtaining training to increase a job seeker's marketability.
+- Check with your local Career OneStop Center: Sponsored by the U.S. Department of Labor, Career OneStop centers may have information on local resources such as community organizations that may be able to offer support with utility bills, food costs, and other necessary expenses.
+Career OneStop might also have information on temporary positions, in addition to permanent or long-term job listings, possible assistance with upgrading skills, and obtaining training to increase a job seeker's marketability.

-- Directory of Homeless Shelters: Find a listing of homeless shelters throughout the United States from the National Coalition of the Homeless.
+- Directory of Homeless Shelters: Find a listing of homeless shelters throughout the United States from the National Coalition for the Homeless.

 - Help With Pets: If you are having difficulty caring for your pets, there is help available.
 Check with your local animal shelter and veterinarian to see if they can assist or refer you to sources for pet food and care.

-- Home Affordable Modification Program (AMP): This program, along with others, allows qualifying unemployed homeowners to reduce or suspend mortgage payments for 12 months or more so that they can focus on finding a job without the pressure of foreclosure.
+- Home Affordable Modification Program (AMP): This program, along with others, allows qualifying unemployed homeowners to reduce mortgage payments so that they can focus on finding a job without the pressure of foreclosure.

 - Temporary Assistance for Needy Families: Each state has a Temporary Assistance for Needy Families (TANF) program, formerly called Aid to Families with Dependent Children (AFDC).
 TANF can help with food stamps, financial assistance, training, and job searching.

 - Food Stamps: The federal food stamp program, now called the Supplemental Nutrition Assistance Program (SNAP), helps low-income families and individuals buy food.

 - Medicaid:Medicaid provides medical benefits to low-income people who have no medical insurance or inadequate medical insurance.